Frequently Asked Questions

 Directions and Logistics

-Katmai National Park & Preserve (click here for a park map) is located on the northern Alaska Peninsula, northwest of Kodiak Island and southwest of Homer, Alaska.
-The park’s headquarters is in King Salmon, about 290 air miles southwest of Anchorage.
+Katmai National Park & Preserve (map) is located in the northern Alaska Peninsula, northwest of Kodiak Island and southwest of Homer.
+The park's headquarters is in King Salmon, about 290 miles southwest of Anchorage.

 The park and preserve are open year-round.
-At Brooks Camp, National Park Service and concessioner services are offered from June 1 through September 17.
+At Brooks Camp, National Park Serivce and concessioner services are offered June 1 to September 17.

-NPS Alaska Region's commercial services webpage and there you will find a link for commercial visitor services within Katmai National Park and Preserve.
-That list will contain the names and contact information for air taxis, bear watching guides, and other authorized commercial services.
+The NPS Alaska Region's commercial services webpage has a link for authorized visitor service operators within Katmai National Park and Preserve.
+There you will find names and contact information for air taxis, bear watching guides, and other commercial services.

 Most people who visit the Pacific side of Katmai arrive via a chartered airplane from Anchorage, Homer, Kodiak and other nearby towns, cities, and villages.
 Private and chartered boats can also access many places on the coast as well.